 1. Phil 148: Public Philosophy and Civic Engagement

 This Academically Based Community Service (ABCS) course forged a new community partnership between Penn and Shoemaker High School in order to integrate ethical and moral reflection into the 12th-grade civics and economics curriculum, and to encourage the undergraduates to reflect on the value and importance of public philosophy within the discipline.
-I worked with Penn undergraduates to facilitate discussions with Shoemaker students on a range of topics, including duties to the poor, inequality, collective action problems, and prisons & punishment.
+I worked with Penn undergraduates to facilitate discussions with Shoemaker students on a range of topics, including duties to the poor, inequality, collective action problems, epistemic injustice, and prisons & punishment.
 Penn President Amy Gutmann visited our seminar to discuss deliberative democracy and the place of community engagement in the mission of our university.
+This course is one example of my ongoing efforts to integrate philosophical content into existing pre-college curricula, and to use experiential learning as an opportunity to reflect on the proper aims of education.

 2. Phil 249: Philosophy of Education, Teaching Philosophy in Middle Schools